bebasid/bebasid/README.en.md

 ### Android
 #### Bindhosts (Magisk Module)
-Install [bindhosts](https://github.com/backslashxx/bindhosts) module with Magisk, KernelSU or APatch.
+Install [bindhosts](https://github.com/backslashxx/bindhosts) module with Magisk, KernelSU, or APatch.
 Add hosts to bindhosts and run with WebUI [like this](https://imgur.com/a/FGUN2P9).
 If you use Magisk, use [KSU WebUI](https://github.com/5ec1cff/KsuWebUIStandalone) to access WebUI from bindhosts.